fluxchief/binaryninja_avr/README.md

 1) This project aims for a better support of different chips.
 It currently has

  - ATMega16
+ - ATMega168
  - ATTiny48
  - ATTiny88
  - ATXMega128A4u

 support and can be easily extended.
-Due to current restrictions of binaryninja however, you need to hardcode the used chip in the `__init__.py`.

 2) This plugin also lifts the AVR instructions.
 While I at first intended to add lifting to `binja-avr`, the changes would have been to large so that I decided